bulbingemski/runge/README.md

 y(2) =  2.5855377866955225

-As you see, in this work we don't care about calculating errors.
+In this work we don't care about calculating errors which are supposed to be small enough.